Earthquake rattles sleeping San Francisco Bay Area

 The quake's epicenter was on the eastern edge of Berkeley at a depth of eight miles, according to the United States Geological Survey, hitting just after 2:30 a.m. local time (5:30 a.m.
 ET).

-It was initially reported by the USGS as a magnitude-4.7 even before being quickly downgraded.
+It was initially reported by the USGS as a magnitude-4.7 event before being quickly downgraded.

 NBC Bay Area Chief Meteorologist Jeff Ranieri said it lasted around 10 seconds.